SealNTibbers/GotalkInterpreter/README.md

 There are a lot of tests for everything here so we are pretty sure that this library is actually useable.
 You can use this tests (specifically smalltalkEvaluator_test.go) to better understand what you can do with this library.
 We can rewrite some parts later just to make our Go code better and somehow expand overall functionality.

+## Installation

+GotalkInterpreter does not use any third party libraries.
+For getting it to run on your machine, you just run standard go get:

+go get github.com/SealNTibbers/GotalkInterpreter

 ## API and Examples

 result of our Smalltalk code evaluation can be either float64 or string